 The personalization engine tracks various patterns:

 "Our keyboards are essentially building a language model of you," explains a developer at Apple.
-"The challenge is balancing this personalization with privacy and computational limitations of mobile devices."
+"The challenge is balancing this personalization with privacy and computational limitations of mobile devices.
+In 2026, we're using federated learning approaches where your device learns locally, but occasionally shares encrypted model updates to improve the global system without ever revealing your actual text."

 Have you ever been amazed when your keyboard suggests exactly the right thing based on what someone just asked you?
 That's contextual understanding at work, and it's one of the most sophisticated aspects of modern AI keyboards.